Dear customer or interested party,

 In some cases, we may transfer personal data to third countries outside the EU.
 In any case, we will ensure an adequate level of data protection in accordance with European standards.

 For the purpose of simplifying and rationalizing the internal processes and, above all, in order to create and maintain a safe and responsible processing environment for personal date, we have implemented a software solution, ZOHO ONE (hereinafter referred to as the “CRM”), via which the storage, maintenance and Shared Use of customer data is managed and carried out.
-We use this CRM together with Intalcon GmbH Wilhelm-Herbst-Str.
-7, 28359 Bremen, Germany as joint controllers within the meaning of Art.
+We use this CRM together with Intalcon Ltd., 29 The Green, Winchmore Hill, London N21 1HS, UK and Intalcon Asset Management GmbH, Wilhelm-Herbst-Straße 7, 28359 Bremen, as joint controllers within the meaning of Art.
 26 GDPR.

 8 Rights of Data Subjects